 Disk herniation is most often the result of a gradual, aging-related wear and tear called disk degeneration.
-As you age, your disks become less flexible and more prone to tearing or rupturing with even a minor strain or twist.
+As people age, the disks become less flexible and more prone to tearing or rupturing with even a minor strain or twist.

 Most people can't pinpoint the cause of their herniated disk.
-Sometimes, using your back muscles instead of your leg and thigh muscles to lift heavy objects can lead to a herniated disk, as can twisting and turning while lifting.
+Sometimes, using the back muscles instead of the leg and thigh muscles to lift heavy objects can lead to a herniated disk.
+Twisting and turning while lifting also can cause a herniated disk.
 Rarely, a traumatic event such as a fall or a blow to the back is the cause.

-Factors that can increase your risk of a herniated disk include:
+Factors that can increase the risk of a herniated disk include:

 - Weight.
-Excess body weight causes extra stress on the disks in your lower back.
+Excess body weight causes extra stress on the disks in the lower back.

 - Occupation.
 People with physically demanding jobs have a greater risk of back problems.
-Repetitive lifting, pulling, pushing, bending sideways and twisting also can increase your risk of a herniated disk.
+Repetitive lifting, pulling, pushing, bending sideways and twisting also can increase the risk of a herniated disk.

 - Genetics.
 Some people inherit a predisposition to developing a herniated disk.

 - Smoking.
-It's thought that smoking lessens the oxygen supply to the disk, causing it to break down more quickly.
+It's thought that smoking lessens the oxygen supply to disks, causing them to break down more quickly.

 Just above your waist, your spinal cord ends.
-What continues through the spinal canal is a group of long nerve roots that resemble a horse's tail (cauda equina).
+What continues through the spinal canal is a group of long nerve roots that resembles a horse's tail, called the cauda equina.

 Rarely, disk herniation can compress the entire spinal canal, including all the nerves of the cauda equina.
-Rarely, emergency surgery might be required to avoid permanent weakness or paralysis.
+In rare instances, emergency surgery might be needed to avoid permanent weakness or paralysis.